Carlisle (constituency)

 Carlisle is a constituency in Cumbria represented in the House of Commons of the UK Parliament since 2024 by Julie Minns of the Labour Party.

+Constituency profile

+The Carlisle constituency is located in Cumbria.
+It includes the city of Carlisle and the rural areas to its north and east stretching to the border with Scotland.
+Other settlements include the small market towns of Brampton and Longtown.
+Carlisle is a historic city with a population of around 78,000, and was an important military stronghold as a result of its position close to the Anglo-Scottish border.
+The city is a major railway hub and, during the Industrial Revolution, was a densely-populated mill town.

+House prices in the constituency are generally low and residents have lower levels of income, education and professional employment compared to national averages.
+Carlisle has high levels of deprivation whilst the rural areas surrounding the city are more affluent.
+White people make up 97% of the population.
+At the local council level, Carlisle is mostly represented by Labour Party councillors whilst the rural parts of the constituency elected Conservative and Liberal Democrat representatives.
+Most voters favoured leaving the European Union in the 2016 referendum with an estimated 60% in favour of Brexit compared to 52% nationally.

 History

 Carlisle has existed as a seat since the Model Parliament in 1295, returning two MPs to the House of Commons until 1885, when its representation was reduced to one MP by the Redistribution of Seats Act 1885.
 Under the 2023 boundary review the seat was expanded considerably into the border regions of Cumbria and redesignated as a county constituency.

 From 1885 to 1922 the constituency was represented by the Liberal Party, since when it has alternated between Labour and Conservative, changing hands nine times.
 It was represented by Labour Party MPs from 1964 to 2010, albeit with a slim 0.2% majority in 1983.
 It was gained by John Stevenson of the Conservative Party in 2010 who held it until 2024, when it was won back by Julie Minns for Labour.